 Of course, operating agreements may provide for many different options for the purchase of a member’s interest.
 It just depends on what the members can agree to and what they ultimately desire to accomplish.

 Many times these buyouts are funded with life insurance.
 Here is how that works: The business purchases a life insurance policy on each member.
 The business pays the premiums of the policy.
 If a member dies, the other members make a claim on the policy, thereby providing them liquid funds in which to purchase the deceased’s membership interest.
 The members then maintain control of the company and the member’s family gains the value of their loved one’s interest.

 The Key Takeaway

 When establishing a limited liability company in Tennessee, you have the ability to determine what happens when a member dies.
 However, if you fail to create an operating agreement or do not plan for death it could create problems down the road.
 Remember, the death of a member does not mean a dissolution of the company.
 Without an operating agreement, the membership interests passes to the beneficiaries or heirs.
 Those persons may not have any interest or aptitude for running a company and it could cause substantial issues for the company.
-Always consult with an experienced business attorney in Tennessee who focuses of starting a business.
+Always consult with an experienced Clarksville estate planning attorney in Tennessee who focuses of starting a business.
 That lawyer is likely to have the insight and knowledge to create a comprehensive and thoughtful operating agreement unique to your needs.